hellogreg/pstv/pstv.md

 - Only offer titles that can actually be played on the PSTV.
 For example, *Touch My Katamari* can be searched, bought, and downloaded.
 But it won't play.
 I'm sure I'm not the only person who's bought something that wasn't even compatible.

-### Streamline launching and backing out of apps.
+### Streamline launching and leaving apps.

 Say we want to enter the Network section of the PSTV's Settings app.
 To do so, we'd do the following:

-1. Tap X (after selecting the Settings app)
+1. Tap X (after selecting the Settings app).
-2. Tap X again (to actually start the app)
+2. Tap X again (to actually start the app from its LiveArea tab).\*
-3. Tap X again (to go into Network settings)
+3. Tap X again (to go into Network settings).

-Simple enough -- except for the Vita-ish requirement to tap X twice to start the app: once to get to a pre-launch page (which should be eliminated on the PSTV), and then again to launch.
+Simple enough.
 But say we want to back out of this section, completely close the Settings app, and then get back to the homescreen?
 The process should be something like this:

-1. Tap Circle
+1. Tap Circle.
-2. Tap Circle
+2. Tap Circle.
-3. Tap Circle
+3. Tap Circle.

 But what you do is this:

-1. Tap Circle
+1. Tap Circle.
-2. Tap PS Button
+2. Tap the PS Button.
-3. *Option A:* Hold Circle, as the pre-launch page "peels" from the screen *Option B:* Move left -- from the Settings start tab
+3. Hold Circle (as the LiveArea tab peels from the screen).\*
-4. Move left -- from the "Featured" tab that now shows onscreen.
-(More about this unnecessary tab later)
+4. Move left (from the "Featured" tab that now shows onscreen).\*

+\* -- *I'll have more to say about these unnecessary tabs shortly.*

-The first step is optional, if you don't want to revsit the main Settings page.
-But it shouldn't require three or four different actions to do one thing: go back.
+The first step is optional, if you don't want to revisit the main Settings page.
+But the process still shouldn't require three or four different actions -- tap circle, tap PS, hold circle, move left -- to do one thing: go back.

 This process is another artifact from the Vita.
 The page peeling makes a lot more sense on a touchscreen, as does the swiping left to get back to the homescreen.
-On a console, the process should be optimized for the controller: X is go forward, and Circle is go back.
+On a console, the process should be optimized for the controller: X means go forward, and Circle means go back.

 ### Get rid of the “Featured” tab

 I don't know if anyone ever does anything except skip right past this tab.
 Nobody likes it.
-It's clearly one of those business decisions that didn't have the user in mind.
+It feels like one of those business decisions that didn't have the user in mind.
 It also breaks the natural navigational flow; you don't see it when entering apps, but it's always there when you leave them.
 Plus, it looks like too much like it's the store, even though it's not.

 If you have to keep it (and I don't think you do), at least add store search functionality and/or a link to the store's homepage.
 Honestly, store search functionality wouldn't a bad idea on the PSTV homescreen.
-Give people to option to go right to the title's they're most likely to buy.
+Give people the option to go right to the products they're most likely to buy.

 ### Hell, get rid of *all* the tabs

-These interstitial "LiveArea" screens are another relic of a touch-based interface.
+These interstitial [LiveArea](http://manuals.playstation.net/document/en/psvita/game/livearea.html) screens are another relic of a touch-based interface.
 They work well for tapping and swiping, but don't suit controllers.
-Use multiple buttons (e.g., X to start game, triangle for options, etc.) to replace the functions on the start screens.
-And use activity spinners like the PS4 does for currently active games and apps.
+Use multiple buttons (e.g., X to start game, triangle for options, etc.) to replace the LiveArea functions.
+And use animated icons to signify currently active games and apps, like the PS4 does.

 ## Other Unsolicited Additions (And Subtractions)